 The Office of Communications has limited direct charges for Proposition 103.

-The Administration and Licensing Services Branch consists of Human Resources, Information Technology, and the Financial Management Division, which includes Accounting, Administrative Systems, Business Management, and Budget & Revenue Management.
+The Administration and Licensing Services Branch has three entities that perform Proposition 103 related activities: Human Resources, Information Technology, and Financial Management, which includes Accounting Services, Administrative Systems, Business Management, and Budget & Revenue Management.
 The time and related costs of these bureaus/units are not directly charged to specific program activities and are allocated as part of department-wide service costs.

-Department-wide service costs also include the department's share of statewide support services, rent, communications, and other operating expenses not directly assigned.
+Department-wide service costs also include the Department's share of statewide support services, rent, communications, and other operating expenses not directly assigned.
 To the extent practical, operating expenses that can be identified as Proposition 103 are directly assigned to the Proposition 103 program costs.
-Remaining costs that cannot be directly assigned, are allocated to all department activities such as Proposition 103, fraud, examinations and other regulatory activities by the California State Accounting and Reporting System.
+Remaining costs that cannot be directly assigned are allocated and distributed to all departmental program activities including Proposition 103, fraud, examinations, and other regulatory activities by the California State Accounting and Reporting System.